Peek (mobile Internet device): Reception

 When Peek's first device launched, Time selected Peek as one of the 50 Best Inventions of the Year 2008.
 It was voted on Time.com as the #1 entry in the Gadget of the Year review.

-Elizabeth Woyke of Forbes wrote, "at a time when the economy is melting and one-time bankers are on the street [Peek] is betting customers will embrace the no-fuss simplicity—not to mention the modest price—of the Peek."
+Elizabeth Woyke of Forbes wrote, "At a time when the economy is melting and one-time bankers are on the street, [Peek] is betting customers will embrace the no-fuss simplicity—not to mention the modest price—of the Peek."

-Tony Long, a journalist of Gadget Lab from Wired.com reviewed Peek as a device that "delivers peak email performance" and that using the device was "a breeze... even without operating instructions".
+Tony Long, a journalist of Gadget Lab from Wired.com reviewed Peek as a device that "delivers peak email performance", and that using the device was "a breeze... even without operating instructions".
 He recommended the Peek device to those who would like access to their "e-mail from time to time, or if [they] believe that simplicity in all things is the key to life".

-Wired magazine's December 2008 issue named Peek their #1 Gadget on their "Gear of the Year" review: "Not every gadget needs a carnival of features.
+Wired magazine's December 2008 issue named Peek their #1 Gadget in their "Gear of the Year" review: "Not every gadget needs a carnival of features.
 Take the Peek, which tackles just a single task: mobile email.
 No phone, no browser, no camera—and no apologies.
 It won't satisfy convergence-rabid smartphone fetishists, but for the rest of the world (i.e., the majority of it), this one-trick pony is a godsend.
 In terms of looks, its slim profile stands up to the big boys.
 But the real treat is the interface."

 After the Peek Pronto launch, International Design Magazine featured Peek Pronto on the cover of its 2009—and final—Annual Design Review.

 TwitterPeek, on the other hand, met broad skepticism in the press.
 CNN.com 2009 Year in Review listed it as one of the top 10 biggest technology failures of 2009.
 Gizmodo went as far as to name TwitterPeek as one of the "50 Worst Gadgets of the Decade."

 In 2010, Peek 9's enhanced features were met by Engadget's reviewers as "dancing with a full list of features" and "Peek 9 is nine times faster than Pronto, adds PeekMaps, weather, Twitter, and Facebook".
 TechCrunch's gadget reviewers said Peek 9 "brings a whole new level of cool to the not-a-smartphone device.
 It seems nearly everything is updated from the mail service to the hardware.
 It’s a mighty big update for Peek, but somehow all this goodness rings up for less than the previous generation—even the service plan is cheaper now."